 For this vulnerability, the solution is simple – always keep your website updated and bug-free.
 Furthermore, you should stay updated with the plugin updates as well.

 Unknown Third Party Software Sources

-To avoid this threat, you need to make sure you’re downloading the themes and plugins from legitimate sources that are authentic and trustworthy.
+To avoid this threat, you need to make sure you’re downloading the themes and plugins from legitimate and trusted sources that are authentic and trustworthy.